COMMUNITY EDUCATION

 We have reached a point as a community where representation of LGBTQIA+ people is at an all time high and growing.
 But there is still so much work to be done!
 A new era of inclusion has begun, and Y.E.S. wants to help you and your loved ones navigate the twists and turns of self discovery.

-When moving forward, it is important to remember where you came from.
+When moving forward, it is important to remember where our community started.
 LGBTQIA+ history teaches us a lot about the struggles of those who came before us.
 Not only is it important to know the origins of the ideas that shaped our community, it also helps us connect with allies or family members, and reminds us that we are not alone in our journey.

 December 1, 2023, would have marked the 47th birthday of Matthew Shepard.
 To commemorate the life of one of our own, we'd like to present "The Laramie Project".
 The horrific incident that occurred on the night of October 6, 1998 in Laramie, Wyoming will live in the memories of the masses who watched the drama unfold on national television.
 This case would be turnkey for future court cases involving hate crimes toward the LGBTQ community.